NLykoskoufis/BraunLabPipeline/README.md

 This document contains all information to access and run the pipeline used in the Braun lab for processing ChIP-seq, ATAC-seq and RNA-seq data.
 The goal of this pipeline is to provide an automated solution to generate sequencing files (fastq), mapping (bam), peak and gene quantification.

 *Please note that this pipeline has been set to run on UNIGE cluster (baobab) and modifications may be required to run it on another cluster.*

+### Requirements

+The pipeline requires several python3 libraries to be pre-installed.
+If you haven't installed them, you can run the following commands.

+pip3 install rich --user

+pip3 install markdown --user

+pip3 intall mdtable --user

+pip3 install macs2 --user

+pip3 install deeptools --user

+pip3 install cutadapt --user

+You will also need to install ATACseqQC, a R module required for QCing ATACseq data.

 #### What is inside the pipeline